gmac/graphql-stitching-ruby/docs/visibility.md

 ## Merging visibilities

 Visibility directives merge across schemas into the narrowest constraint possible.
-Profile sets for an element will intersect into its supergraph constraint:
+Profiles for an element will intersect into its merged supergraph constraint:

 ```graphql
 # location 1